Structure Formation and Microlensing with Axion Miniclusters: Introduction

+Since miniclusters can only be produced if the PQ symmetry is broken after inflation, the axion parameters are constrained by the precise prediction for the axion DM relic density in this scenario.
+In particular, the relic density can be too large if the axion domain wall number $N_{\rm DW}>1$, due to the late decay of domain walls.
+Thus, in the standard QCD axion model, miniclusters are a generic prediction only of the ``KSVZ"-type models, with the scenario in the ``DFSZ"-type models being somewhat more complicated.\footnote{A comprehensive discussion of the variations on these general themes can be found in Ref.~\cite{2017PhRvL.118c1801D}.} In this paper we consider only models with $N_{\rm DW}=1$, where the minicluster scenario is simplest.
 Appendix~\ref{appendix:relic_density} collects results on the axion relic density, early time cosmology and thermal history, and determines the range of axion masses and decay constants for which the minicluster scenario can occur.

+Finding the relic density in general requires many complex computational steps: lattice QCD for the temperature dependence of the axion mass, and lattice field theory for the classical evolution of the axion field.
+These calculations have only been performed in the literature for the QCD axion.
+Our relic density computation uses analytic approximations to allow us to treat ALPs, and to account for uncertainties in the QCD calculation in a parameterised way.
+Our final constraints account for the uncertainties by allowing for a window in the relation between minicluster mass and axion mass for the QCD axion.

 Appendix~\ref{appendix:modelling_mf} presents the theoretical modelling of the MCH mass function, and some analytic results.
-Appendix~\ref{appendix:axion_stars} discusses how formation of ``axion stars'' might modify our results in the case of axion-like particles with temperature independent mass.
+Appendix~\ref{appendix:non-gauss} discusses how non-Gaussianity of the axion initial conditions affects the MCH mass function.
+Appendix~\ref{appendix:axion_stars} discusses how formation of ``axion stars'' might modify our lensing results in the case of axion-like particles with temperature independent mass.

 We use \emph{Planck} (2015)~\cite{planck_2015_params} cosmological parameters $h=0.67$, $\Omega_m=0.32$, $\Omega_ch^2=0.12$, $z_{\rm eq}=3402$, and for particle physics quantities we use natural units where $c=\hbar=1$.
 Throughout this work we consider a standard thermal history of the Universe after the inflationary epoch.